jillerhaus/DQ_Project_17_Predicting_House_Prices/README.md

-# DataQuest Project 17: House Prices Using a Linear Regression Model
+# DataQuest Project 17: Predicting House Prices Using a Linear Regression Model

 This is the 17th project I completed in the "Data Analyst in Python" and "Data Scientist in Python" paths from Dataquest.
 In this project a dataset containing previously sold houses and some of their attributes was used to make predictions on their sale price using a linear regression model.